KDE/kreenshot-editor/README.md

         - dropdown menu (show basic properties as string like line width, color etc)
 - set (including an optional cursor) and get image

-DEV
----
-Debug with: $ kreenshot-editor ~/Pictures/screenshots/2014-05-04_Screenshot-1.png

-Create new header guard UUI:
-$ python -c 'import uuid; print("UUID_" + str(uuid.uuid1()).replace("-", "_"))'

 BUGS
 ----
+- Since the beginning:
-- BUG: resize the main window requires the user to click the editor widget to restore the cursor to normal nothing goes until it was clicked
+    Resize the main window requires the user to click the editor widget to restore the cursor to normal.
+    No mouse events are handled until mouse click.
-- item->lineStyle()->width = 3; // TODO: if this number is uneven, then the item AND the black selection handles become blurred!
+- Blurring of lines and selection handles: item->lineStyle()->width = 3; // TODO: if this number is uneven, then the item AND the black selection handles become blurred!
+- see TODO.txt

 QUESTIONS
 ---------